SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Replace "Kim" with the name of your Driving Coach.

 Expert Notes: *startTelemetryCoaching* and *finishTelemetryCoaching* are methods of the *DrivingCoach* class, the session type **2** represents *practice*, **3** stands for *qualifying* and **4** for a *race* session.

+### Restricted mode without an LLM

+As mentioned [above](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#using-the-driving-coach-without-an-llm), the Driving Coach can also be used without an LLM and will supply a basic and somewhat restricted support for on-track coaching.
+All the intelligence supplied by the LLM will be missing and the recommendations given by the coach will be very simple and kind of repetitve.
+Since this functionality uses a rule based approach when judging the performance of a given corner, it will only work when a reference with a better performance at that given point on the track is available.

 ## How it works